-The Nephites knew of the birth and crucifixion of Christ, by certain celestial and terrestrial phenomena, which, at those times, were shown forth in fulfilment of the predictions of many of their prophets.
-Notwithstanding the many blessings with which they had been blessed, they had fallen into great wickedness, and had cast out the saints and the prophets, and stoned and killed them.
+The Nephites knew of the birth and crucifixion of Christ by certain celestial and terrestrial phenomena, which, at those times, were shown forth in fulfilment of the predictions of many of their prophets.
+Notwithstanding the many blessings they had received, they had fallen into great wickedness, and had cast out the saints and the prophets, and stoned and killed them.
 Therefore, at the time of the crucifixion of Christ, they were visited in great judgment.
 Thick darkness covered the whole continent.
 The earth was terribly convulsed.
 The rocks were rent into broken fragments, and afterwards found in seams and cracks upon all the face of the land.
 Mountains were sunk into valleys, and valleys raised into mountains.
 The highways and level roads were broken up and spoiled.
 Many cities were laid in ruins.
-Others were buried up in the depths of the earth, and mountains occupied their place.
+Others were buried up in the depths of the earth, and mountains occupied their place; while others were sunk, and waters came up in their stead, and others still were burned by fire from heaven.